-Figure 11-52 Dynamic Service Deletion Initiated from CMTS
+Figure 9-51.
+Dynamic Service Deletion Initiated from CMTS

-11.4.4.3 Dynamic Service Deletion State Transition Diagrams
+9.4.4.3 Dynamic Service Deletion State Transition Diagrams

-Figure 11-53 DSD-Locally Initiated Transaction Begin State Flow Diagram
+Figure 9-52.
+DSD-Locally Initiated Transaction Begin State Flow Diagram

-Figure 11-54 DSD-Locally Initiated Transaction DSD-RSP Pending State Flow Diagram
+Figure 9-53.
+DSD-Locally Initiated Transaction DSD-RSP Pending State Flow Diagram

-Figure 11-55 DSD-Locally Initiated Transaction Holding Down State Flow Diagram
+Figure 9-54.
+DSD-Locally Initiated Transaction Holding Down State Flow Diagram

-Figure 11-56 DSD-Remotely Initiated Transaction Begin State Flow Diagram
+Figure 9-55.
+DSD-Remotely Initiated Transaction Begin State Flow Diagram

-Figure 11-57 DSD-Remotely Initiated Transaction Holding Down State Flow Diagram
+Figure 9-56.
+DSD-Remotely Initiated Transaction Holding Down State Flow Diagram

-11.4.5 Dynamically Changing Downstream and/or Upstream Channels
+9.4.5 Dynamically Changing Downstream and/or Upstream Channels

-11.4.5.1 DCC General Operation
+9.4.5.1 DCC General Operation

-At any time after registration, the CMTS MAY use the DCC-REQ message to direct the CM to change its upstream and/or downstream channel.
-The CMTS MUST be capable of performing DCC operations to trigger upstream and/or downstream channel changes within a MAC domain and between MAC domains.
-Physical layer conditions permitting, the CMTS MUST be capable of executing such channel changes using all Initialization Techniques (see Section 11.4.5.1.2).
-This may be done for load balancing (as described in Section 11.4.5.6), noise avoidance, or other reasons that are beyond the scope of this specification.
-In addition, the CMTS MUST support DCC operations triggered via SNMP (see [SCTE 79-2]).
-Figure 11-58 through Figure 11-61 shows the procedure that MUST be followed by the CMTS when performing a dynamic channel change.
-Figure 11-62 through Figure 11-65 shows the corresponding procedure that MUST be followed by a CM when performing a dynamic channel change.
+At any time after registration, the CMTS MAY direct the CM to change its downstream and/or upstream channel.
+This may be done for traffic balancing, noise avoidance, or other reasons which are beyond the scope of this specification.
+Figure 9-58 and Figure 9-59 show the procedure that MUST be followed by the CMTS.
+Figure 9-62 shows the corresponding procedure that MUST be followed by aCM.